cholahan/end19/pages/outcome.md

 <img src="{{ site.baseurl }}/assets/img/outcome/gender_London.png">

+As you can see, books with London in the title are much more frequently written by men.
+Then add a bit why this is interesting… for example, many female-authored novels do frequently feature trips to London: for example, Francis Burney’s Evalina and many of Jane Austen’s novels in the early 19th c.
+Yet, their novels don’t advertise London explicitly.
+If you can, look back at the male-authored books that mention London.
+Perhaps this suggests that women are trying to “sell” novels about more innocent, virtuous characters, which are believed to originate from the countryside?
+Or do you have another hypothesis?
+Might the prevalence of gothic novels have something to do with this?

-If we look at all cities mentioned in the title pages of <i>only</i> Female-authored novels, York and Philadelphia are more frequent.
+If we look at all the cities mentioned in the title pages of <i>only</i> Female-authored novels, York and Philadelphia are more frequent.
 Numerous cities that we charted as popular in the title pages of novels, including Westminster and Bath, are not mentioned at all in the novels that have been categorized as female-authored.

 <img src="{{ site.baseurl }}/assets/img/outcome/outcome_cities_female.jpg">